Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 04.21.48 UTC
+- WIB: Senin, 8 September 2025 05.24.12 UTC
-- WITA: Senin, 8 September 2025 05.21.48 UTC
+- WITA: Senin, 8 September 2025 06.24.12 UTC
-- WIT: Senin, 8 September 2025 06.21.48 UTC
+- WIT: Senin, 8 September 2025 07.24.12 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature